tidyomics/tidySpatialWorkshop2024/README.md

 More details on the workshop are below.

+## Conference Galaxy platform

+You can find the workshop on the [BioC2023 Galaxy platform](https://workshop.bioconductor.org/) listed as:

+* **Package Demo: tidySingleCellExperiment** showing tidy genomic and transcriptomic analyses, for a single-cell RNA-seq application

+Click [here](https://bioc2023.bioconductor.org/workshops/) for a full list of the BioC2023 workshop demos.

 ## Workshop package installation

 If you want to install the packages and material post-workshop, the instructions are below.
 The workshop is designed for R `4.3` and Bioconductor 3.17.

 ```
 #install.packages('remotes')